AnanayG/multimodal_intrusion_detection/docs/proposal.md

 ## 2. State of the Art & Its Limitations

-Battery-operated consumer surveillance products in the market today often present three key disadvantages: privacy concerns associated with cloud-based data processing, unsatisfactory battery life due to frequent system wakeups, and the requirement of a costly monthly subscription.
+Battery-operated consumer surveillance products in the market today often present three main issues: privacy concerns associated with cloud-based data processing, poor battery life due to frequent system wakeups, and the requirement of a costly monthly subscription.
+Past attempts at ultra-low-power person detection primarily relied on specialized hardware designs, which are costly to deploy and inflexible for updates.

 ## 3. Novelty & Rationale

-What is new in your approach and why do you think it will be successful?
+Our approach combines the use of an always-on PIR sensor and a low-power monochrome image sensor to perform person detection locally at the edge, eliminating privacy concerns from offloading the data to the cloud

 ## 4. Potential Impact